-This Docker training course will cover the basics of docker for a person with little to no prior knowledge of Docker.
+This Docker training course will cover the basics of using Docker for a person with little to no prior knowledge.
 It will start from things like setting up Docker on Linux and Windows platforms.

 Welcome to Intro to Docker.
-We will discuss what a container is, and how it compares to traditional modes of virtualization, both advantages and disadvantages.
+We will discuss what Docker containers, and how it compares to traditional modes of virtualization, both advantages and disadvantages.
 Docker commands, syntaxes and flags will be learned to familiarize ourselves and use Docker to its best capabilities.
-And we will learn how to create and utilize containers.
+And we will learn how to create and utilize Docker containers.
 We will learn about docker hub and Docker images; how to acquire them, modify them, how to build them yourself, and also how to integrate automated builds into your Docker ecosystem.
 We will dive into Docker networking, how containers interact with each other and accessing them from the outer environment.
 Then Docker volumes will be discussed; different types of storage in docker, and mounting local drives volumes into your docker containers are some of the topics that will be covered here.
 We also will look into Docker Compose and how to make using Docker much more efficient and consistent.
 Finally, you’ll be introduced to a tool to make your Docker work and management a breeze by providing a frontend for you to do your tasks.

 The prerequisites for this Docker training course include the ablility to operate a computer (Linux or Windows), the ability to install programs on the system, and basic command line terminal literacy.
 Basic knowledge of network terminology and virtualization is also recommended.